PandasThumb/pandasthumb.github.io/_posts/2023/2023-07-24-dichanged.md

 It's true that right now (or perhaps I should say "Right now") wars over evolution are not very visible.
-The Right in general, and the Religious Right in particular, are concentrating on demonizing transgender people and LGTBQ+ rights more generally.
+The Right in general, and the Religious Right in particular, are concentrating on demonizing transgender people and LGBTQ+ rights more generally.

 But alongside desperate struggles to defend democracy and human rights more generally, we will see gradually increasing efforts to attack